hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 To solve this problem, Hazelcast provides eventually consistent behavior for Map Near Caches by detecting invalidation losses.
 After detection of an invalidation loss, stale data will be made unreachable and Near Cache’s `get` calls to that data will be directed to underlying Map to fetch the fresh data.

-You can configure eventual consistency with the `ClientConfig.properties` below:
+You can configure eventual consistency with entries of the `properties` config option as described below:

 - `hazelcast.invalidation.max.tolerated.miss.count`: Default value is `10`.
 If missed invalidation count is bigger than this value, relevant cached data will be made unreachable.